-Apple's iPhones are among the most coveted smartphones in the world, commanding roughly 22% of the global market.
+Apple's iPhones are the best-selling smartphones in the world, commanding a leading 20% of the global market as of 2025.
 But with premium pricing to match their premium status, timing your purchase can mean the difference between paying full price and saving hundreds of dollars.
 I've analyzed Apple's release patterns, sales events, and pricing history to bring you this definitive guide on when to buy your next iPhone.

 Apple follows one of the most predictable release schedules in the tech industry, making it possible to strategically time your purchase.
 Let's break down the iPhone buying calendar: